TREASURIES-Yields rise on stimulus, vaccine hopes for economy

 By Ross Kerber

-Dec 9 (Reuters) - U.S. Treasury yields rose on Wednesday on hopes of more domestic fiscal stimulus and that vaccines would spark an economic recovery.
+Dec 9 (Reuters) - Longer-term U.S. Treasury yields rose Wednesday on hopes of more domestic fiscal stimulus and that vaccines would spark an economic recovery.

-The benchmark 10-year US10YT=RR yield was up 3.1 basis points at 0.9444% in morning trading, as major Wall Street indexes opened at record highs.
+The benchmark 10-year US10YT=RR yield was up 1.5 basis points at 0.9278% in afternoon trading, off its high of 0.959% for the day as major equity market indexes eased.

 Investors seem to be waiting for stronger signals on the direction of policy, Lederer said, which may not come until elections in Georgia on January 5 decide control of the U.S Senate.